-Datasets should have a unique, lowercase file name, using dashes instead of spaces or underscores between words.
-The file name should make it clear what is included in the data download so that it makes sense to users out of context.
+Datasets should have a unique, lower case file name using dashes instead of spaces or underscores between words.
+File names should be short and concise.
+They should make it clear to the user what is included in the data download so that it makes sense out of context.

 - Include contact details and the date of the next update on the first tab.

 - Include a table of contents on the first tab in files that contain a lot of worksheets.

 - Separate tables out onto individual worksheets for easy navigation.

 - Remove blank tabs and extra spaces from the start or end of tab names.

 - Use a simple table structure with clear headings and subheadings.